auth0-samples/auth0-servlet-sso-sample/README.md

 Create a user with a username / password of your choosing, and ensure the database connection defined above is associated with that user.

+OPTIONAL: Setup a Social Connection, for example Google, and and ensure app1 and app2 both reference this social connection.

 Ok, that's all the Auth0 Dashboard setup done!